bradymiller/bradymiller.github.io/todo/index.md

 1. Discuss with board regarding settings aside funds for under-represented clinics and other charitable organizations.

 ### MU2
-1. Awaiting testing body review.
+1. Address testing body review issues and then resubmit application.
 1. Update acknowledgments with needed verbage.

 ### MU3